RemleyGHooker/HerAccess/README.md

 ## Contributors

-HerAccess was created by Josephine Bradley, Samiksha Gupta, Remley Hooker, and Ileema Pradhan
+HerAccess was created by Josephine Bradley, Samiksha Gupta, Remley Hooker, and Ileema Pradhan.